ornladios/ADIOS2/docs/user_guide/source/components/engine.rst

 For Publishing data (Write, Append mode)

+* **Put**
-   * **Put**  Default mode: deferred (lazy evaluation).
-Data pointer (or array) to memory must not be reused until first encounter with PerformPuts, EndStep or Close.
+   **Default mode: deferred (lazy evaluation).** Data pointer (or array) to memory must not be reused until first encounter with PerformPuts, EndStep or Close.
 Use sync mode to allow the pointer memory to be reusable immediately.
 This is enabled by passing the flag adios2::Mode::Sync as the 3rd argument.

+* **PerformsPuts**
-   * **PerformsPuts**   Executes all pending Put calls in deferred mode until this line.
+   Executes all pending Put calls in deferred mode until this line.

 For Consuming data (Read mode)

+* **Get**
-   * **Get**  Default mode: deferred (lazy evaluation).
-Data pointer (or array) to memory must not be reused until first encounter with PerformPuts, EndStep or Close.
+   **Default mode: deferred (lazy evaluation).** Data pointer (or array) to memory must not be reused until first encounter with PerformPuts, EndStep or Close.
 Use sync mode to populate the data pointer memory immediately.
 This is enabled by passing the flag adios2::Mode::Sync as the 3rd argument.

+* **PerformsGets**
-   * **PerformsGets**   Execute all pending deferred Get calls in deferred mode until this line.
+   Executes all pending deferred Get calls in deferred mode until this line.

 Common Functionality (Write, Read, Append modes)